patois/A5Pack/README.md

 ![pwned](./rsrc/pwned.jpg)

-Firmware unpacker for the Hydrasynth Synthesizer by Ashun Sound Machines / ASM.
+Firmware unpacker for ASM Hydrasynth Synthesizers

 DISCLAIMER: USE AT YOUR OWN RISK!